F35H/VariadicWarfare/README.md

 Armed with a new body, a new world, a new gun, and the same wits you must learn how to navigate both philosophically and phisically this new adventure.

+Update, March 19th: for now this project is canceled.
+I have decided that batch, while likely able to do what I'm trying to do, is far too frustratingly limited.
+I am interested in returning to this if I decide to pick up VBS or return to bash.
+I have learned what I wanted to learn, and I'm happy for that.
+Now, I'll work on the project I originally wanted to learn batch for which honestly will probably waste much less time than I did here.